37,99 €

 • Broschiertes Buch

 The 2016 elections called into question the accuracy of public opinion polling while tapping into new streams of public opinion more widely.
-The third edition of this well-established text addresses these questions and adds new perspectives-including emphases on race, gender and new media-to its authoritative line-up, looking ahead to 2020.
+The third edition of this well-established text addresses these questions and adds new perspectives to its authoritative line-up.
+The hallmark of this book is making cutting-edge research accessible and understandable to students and general readers.
+Here we see a variety of disciplinary approaches to public opinion reflected including psychology, economics, sociology, and biology in addition to political science.
+An emphasis on race, gender, and new…mehr

 Produktbeschreibung

 The 2016 elections called into question the accuracy of public opinion polling while tapping into new streams of public opinion more widely.
-The third edition of this well-established text addresses these questions and adds new perspectives-including emphases on race, gender and new media-to its authoritative line-up, looking ahead to 2020.
+The third edition of this well-established text addresses these questions and adds new perspectives to its authoritative line-up.
+The hallmark of this book is making cutting-edge research accessible and understandable to students and general readers.
+Here we see a variety of disciplinary approaches to public opinion reflected including psychology, economics, sociology, and biology in addition to political science.
+An emphasis on race, gender, and new media puts the elections of 2016 into context and prepares students to look ahead to 2020 and beyond.

 Autorenporträt